 Hello all, and welcome to the next post in the Hollyburn Sew-Along!

-Incase you've missed any, here are the posts we've had so far:
+Incase you've missed them, here are the posts so far:

 - Inspiration (Part 1)